You can listen to the audio version of this blog below.

-It’s normal for people’s priorities and passion to change as they develop as people.
-For some individuals, their passions will never change, lucky them.
-But for most of us, as we move through life, what was once important to us can become insignificant.
+It’s normal for people’s priorities and passions to change as they develop as people.
+For some individuals, their passions will never change…but for most of us, what was once important to us can become insignificant as we grow.

 You could uncover the energy for your old passion has disappeared and now you need to go back to tactic 1 and look at what’s in your life now that gives you energy and chase that.

 Beauty is in the eye of the beholder.
-But if you refuse to open your eyes to beauty (metaphorically I mean) you’ll never see it.
+But if you refuse to open your eyes to beauty, you’ll never see it.

 The same goes for your passion.
 As we mentioned earlier in this article, we’ve been conditioned by society to think passion is a person, place, or thing.

-How many times have you seen the clitché of the ‘pushy parent’.
-They force their children to be a doctor, or a lawyer, as they believe that’s the only way for them to live a fulfilled life.*
+How many times have you seen the cliché of the ‘pushy parent’?
+They force their children to be a doctor, or a lawyer, as they believe that’s the only way for them to live a fulfilled life.

-This traditional way of thinking about success can lead us to discard our passions as they are seen as frivolous or unsustainable.
+This traditional way of thinking about success can lead us to discard our passions because they’re seen as frivolous or unsustainable.